Skip to content

 Global Configuration

-By enabling Session Replay, sensitive elements can be automatically masked so they are not recorded by the RUM SDK.
+By enabling Session Replay, sensitive elements can be automatically masked, preventing them from being recorded by the RUM SDK.

 To enable your privacy settings, set defaultPrivacyLevel to mask-user-input, mask, or allow in your SDK configuration.